jlaaser/pogil-polymers/README.md

 Acknowledgments
 ---------------------------------------------------------

-This project is supported by the National Science Foundation under award DMR-POL 1846665.
+This material is based upon work supported by the National Science Foundation under Grant Number (DMR-POL 1846665).
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.